tttapa/docker-arm-cross-toolchain/README.md

 available as [stand-alone tarballs](https://github.com/tttapa/docker-arm-cross-toolchain/releases) or [Docker containers](https://github.com/tttapa/docker-arm-cross-toolchain/pkgs/container/docker-arm-cross-toolchain).

-Provides C, C++ and Fortran cross-compilers (GCC 13.1), built using [crosstool-NG](https://crosstool-ng.github.io/).
+Provides C, C++ and Fortran cross-compilers (GCC 13.2), built using [crosstool-NG](https://crosstool-ng.github.io/).
-The Linux compilers include the address and undefined behavior sanitizers (Asan and UBsan) and gdbserver (13.1).
+The Linux compilers include the address and undefined behavior sanitizers (Asan and UBsan) and gdbserver (13.2).
 They are compatible with glibc 2.27 and Linux 4.19 or later, and have been patched for [Debian Multiarch](https://wiki.debian.org/Multiarch).
-The bare-metal compiler ships with newlib and newlib-nano.
+The bare-metal compiler ships with newlib and newlib-nano 4.3.

 ## Download